 Kuwait has an extensive road network and commuting by car is easy, as most road signs are in Arabic and English.
 New arrivals will also appreciate the low cost of petrol.

 Most Western expats buy or rent a car for travel in Kuwait.
-Both used and new vehicles are widely available, and with lower prices on many vehicles, new arrivals can often afford something far more luxurious than what they had back home.
+Both used and new vehicles are widely available, and with lower prices on many vehicles, you'll find that you might be able to afford something far more luxurious than you would back home.

-One downside to driving in Kuwait is that traffic congestion can be extreme during peak times and Kuwaiti roads have a poor safety record.
-Expats driving in Kuwait should be cautious; defensive driving is recommended at all times.
+One downside to driving in Kuwait is that traffic congestion can be extreme during peak times, and Kuwaiti roads have a poor safety record.
+You should exercise caution when driving in Kuwait; defensive driving is recommended at all times.

 Traffic law enforcement is strict, with a speed limit of 75 miles per hour (120km/h) on major highways and usually 28 miles per hour (45km/h) on urban roads.
 That said, this does not stop many local drivers from racing at high speeds, leading to many accidents.
 Cars drive on the right-hand side of the road in Kuwait.